salimmohamed/salimmohamed/README.md

-- 🌱 I’m currently in my third year at Oregon State University, studying as an undergrad in Computer Science
+- 🌱 I’m currently in my third year at Oregon State University, studying as an undergrad in Computer Science with a focus on Cybersecurity.

 - 📫 You can reach me at **smohamed9927@gmail.com**